Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- In 32 games this year (28.8%), Rosario has picked up an RBI, and in 18 of those games (16.2%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- Rosario has had at least one RBI in 28.6% of his games this season (32 of 112), with more than one RBI 18 times (16.1%).
+He has also been responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.